read2me-online/read2me-widget/README.md

 Widgets created using the simple setup are exposed through `Read2Me.PlayerInstances`.

+# How does it work ?
+**(i.e. how does backend API validate genuine requests)**

+You might be thinking - what if I don't want to convert all my articles?
+Since there's no backend integration and private key authentication, how do I stop villains from converting articles I don't want to convert and therefore depleting my credit/monthly quota using HTTP clients (e.g. Postman)?

+The answer is **validation**.
+Every time you issue an audio creation request, the target website is checked.
+Here's what is checked:

+1. Is the hostname validated for App ID?
+2. Does the URL contain widget code with exactly the same params as the API request (URL, CSS selectors, voice and ignore-content-change values)

 # Browser support
 - Tested in Chrome, Firefox, Edge, Opera, Safari and Samsung Browser
 - No IE support, but will fail gracefully by simply not showing ([IE has a worldwide distribution of only 2.1% and decreasing](https://www.w3schools.com/browsers/browsers_explorer.asp)